Updated

 • Regulatory Complexities – Varied repairability requirements and enforcement measures across EU member states when the Directive is implemented into national laws could add layers of complexity for cross-border businesses.

 Failure to comply could lead to penalties, market restrictions, reputational harm, and strained supply chain relationships.
-Each EU member state will implement its own enforcement measures and penalties for non-compliance.
+Each EU member state will implement its enforcement measures and penalties for non-compliance.

 Adapting to these regulations will bring opportunities for businesses to demonstrate their commitment to sustainability and increase brand loyalty.
 This will require a strategic and legally sound approach.